 A few days ago, a friend came to me.
 He asked me for some recommendations on how to make the application he actually was developing with Xamarin Forms as efficient as possible in terms of performance.

-My recommendations were a bit aerial and unstructured, but then I kept thinking about it, and then, I remembered that a few months ago I was reading a very friendly article about it.
+My recommendations are bit aerial and unstructured, but then I kept thinking about it, and then, I remembered that a few months ago I was reading a very friendly article about it.

-I know that many times we begin to develop focused mainly on the functions and then in the testing phase, we begin to adjust those things that should be improved, because in the practice it depends on the scenario and a large number of conditions, it would be good to start considering the following list of recommendations that I extracted from many sources, let’s start:
+I know that many times we begin to develop focused mainly on the functions and then in the testing phase.
+We begin to adjust those things that should be improved, because in the practice it depends on the scenario and a large number of conditions.
+It’s good to start considering the following list of recommendations that I extracting today for you from many sources, let’s start.

 - Enable XAML compilation: